 "All Else," Sword and Sorceress XXIX, ed.
 Elisabeth Waters (Marion Zimmer Bradley Literary Works Trust, 2014).
 In some stories, wizards are born magical; in others, they learn magic.
 In this story, the road to magic is both simpler than wizards' school and much, much more difficult.

 "Slowpoke," a tale of road rage, appears in Trafficking in Magic/Magicking in Traffic, edited by Sarah Avery and David Sklar (2014).

 "The Damsel in the Garden," Sword and Sorceress XXVIII, ed.
 Elisabeth Waters (Marion Zimmer Bradley Literary Works Trust, 2013).
 You've fought the dragon...you've crossed the Bridge of Blades and Flame...now what?
-A narration of this storyhas been selected for Far Fetched Fables, a planned podcast at www.districtofwonders.com.
+This story has been selected for narration in Far Fetched Fables, a planned podcast at www.districtofwonders.com.

 "The Rising," Sword and Sorceress XXVII, ed.
 Elisabeth Waters (Marion Zimmer Bradley Literary Works Trust, 2012).
 A story of famine and yeast magic.

 "Concerning the Awkward Affair of the Cape and the Nightgown," a wolf's-eye-view version of Little Red Riding Hood, appeared in the Fractured Fairy Tales issue of Penumbra e-zine in May 2012.
 Click here for my blog post about the process of writing this story: In Praise of Imperfection.